The Baby Years

 - Advice about exercising safely during pregnancy

 - Pilates classes for the ante-natal and post-natal period

 - Assessment of your tummy muscles (for diastasis recti) post-partum

 - Pelvic floor assessments

 - Advice on returning to full activity

 Make an appointment to see Mariola Stypulowska who is a women’s health specialist physiotherapist and A.P.P.I.
 Pilates instructor.

 This will help to support and strengthen your body during pregnancy and prepare it for the demands of motherhood.
 We offer an initial assessment in the clinic to assess your muscle strength and posture so that we can start a programme tailored for you.

 It will focus on prevention and treatment of pelvic and back pain, pelvic floor strengthening, stretching and breathing techniques.
 You do not need a referral but if you have any concerns, we suggest you talk to your G.P. or obstetrician first.

-You can then join our pregnancy Pilates classes which are suitable to attend for 14 weeks to labour day!
+You can then join our pregnancy Pilates classes which are suitable to attend from 14 weeks to labour day!